arcmantle/weave/packages/lit/lit-jsx/docs/guide/directives.md

 ## Overview

-Lit directives are special values that can control how values are rendered to the DOM. lit-jsx supports all Lit directives through the `as.directive()` helper.
+Lit directives are special values that can control how values are rendered to the DOM. lit-jsx supports all Lit directives directly.

 ## Using Directives

-Import directives from `lit/directives/*` and wrap them with `as.directive()`:
+Import directives from `lit/directives/*` and use them directly:

 ```tsx
 import { until } from 'lit/directives/until.js'